pingidentity/webinar-pingfed-pingam/README.md

 - `docker images | grep webinar`  // the result includes the images IDs
 - `docker rmi {image_id} {image_id} ...`  // use this to remove the images

-If the build process fails, due to missing resources, try these:
+If the build process fails, due to missing resources, try these first:

 - `docker rmi $(docker images -f "dangling=true" -q)`
 - `docker builder prune`